 Block Island, New Shoreham, RI, 02807

 If you don’t go to this beautiful Rhode Island place at least once a year, you need to start!
-This will be my third summer where I plan to go for a full day with friends where we hire bikes and explore the beautiful beaches.
+This will be my third summer where I plan to go for a full day to Block Island with friends where we hire bikes and explore the beautiful beaches.
 I think my favorite is Mohegan Bluff!
 When you get hungry, make sure you head straight to The Oar for some food and their ever so famous Mudslide cocktail!
 I promise you won’t regret it.

 See the Beavertail Lighthouse & Museum